ArchiveBox/ArchiveBox/README.md

 <details>
 <summary><b>Get ArchiveBox with <code>apt</code> on Ubuntu >=20.04</b></summary>

+First make sure you're on Ubuntu >= 20.04, or scroll down for older/non-Ubuntu instructions.

 <pre language="bash">
 # add the repo to your sources and install the archivebox package using apt